IgnazioSotgiu/trivia-quiz/README.md

 1. As a owner I want the client to be able to download a small part of the database Q&A to use the application offline (Airplane Mode).

 ## Wireframes

+## Credits
+Background image in homepage:
+<a href='https://pngtree.com/free-backgrounds'>free background photos from pngtree.com</a>
+<a href='https://pngtree.com/free-backgrounds'>free background photos from pngtree.com</a>